 SAP Cloud Application Programming Model

 The SAP Cloud Application Programming Model guides developers along a golden path of best practices and tool recommendations, allowing developers to focus on their domain expertise, while relieving them from tedious technical tasks.

 It offers a consistent end-to-end programming model that includes languages, libraries and APIs tailored for full-stack development on SAP Cloud Platform.
 For example, when you define your data model using Core Data and Services (CDS), the framework can take care of an automatic deployment to SAP HANA.

-A corner stone for development and test and increased agility and quality in a DevOps environment is Continuous Integration (CI), the practice of integrating frequently into a common source code repository and then validating and testing implemented changes automatically – by using a CI pipeline.
+A corner stone for development and test and increased agility and quality in a DevOps environment is Continuous Integration (CI) and Continuous Delivery (CD), the practice of integrating frequently into a common source code repository and then validating and testing implemented changes automatically – by using a CI/CD pipeline.
 Such a pipeline triggers involved tools and infrastructures – such as to initiate builds, trigger automated tests running on open source or third-party tools and deployments – and provides transparency on the outcome of pipeline runs.

-To adopt CI around development projects on SAP Cloud Platform easily, there are several offerings:
+To adopt CI/CD around development projects on SAP Cloud Platform easily, there are several offerings:

 Result of the Develop & Test phase would be a release candidate of your (new or updated) SAP Cloud Platform app (in form of a fully-qualified archive).

 To propagate this release candidate towards your production environment (so that your end users can start adopting it), continue with Deliver & Change, the next phase in your DevOps adoption journey with SAP Cloud Platform.